jasonmccreary/blog-posts/2012-03-09-generate-user-password-cakephp-auth.md

 tags:
   - cakephp
   - script
-description: A script that hashes password for existing user records when using CakePHP Auth.
+description: "A script that hashes password for existing user records when using CakePHP Auth."
+subheading: "A script that hashes password for existing user records when using CakePHP Auth."
 ---
 The other day I imported some existing user accounts into my CakePHP project.
 The project was using [CakePHP&rsquo;s Auth Component][1].
 By default, CakePHP Auth uses its own hashing to encrypt the password.
 So I needed to hash the password for the existing user accounts.